up-n-atom/8311/docs/posts/troubleshoot-connectivity-issues-with-the-bfw-solutions-was-110.md

 - O6 POPUP state
 - O7 Emergancy stop state

-A common term tossed around is <q>fake</q> O5, which is a misnomer that occurs when PLOAM message activation succeeds, including Serial Number and/or Registration ID authentication.
-However, the failure is further along in the registration chain, such as OMCI.
+A common term tossed around is <q>fake</q> O5, which is a misnomer that occurs when
+<abbr title="Physical Layer Operation Administration and Maintenance">PLOAM</abbr> message activation succeeds,
+including Serial Number and/or Registration ID authentication.
+However, the failure is further along in the registration chain, such as <abbr title="ONU Management and Control Interface">OMCI</abbr>.
 It pertains to invalid managed entity attributes with common associations to device integrity, such as hardware and/or software versioning.

 #### PLOAM status

-The PLOAM status can be obtained from either the Web UI and Linux shell, regardless of firmware.
-To view the current PLOAM status, execute one of the following procedures:
+To view the current <abbr title="Physical Layer Operation Administration and Maintenance">PLOAM</abbr> status, execute one of the following procedures:

 === "8311 firmware"

-    <h4>Web UI</h4>
+    <h5>from the Web UI</h5>

     ![WAS-110 PON status](troubleshoot-connectivity-issues-with-the-bfw-solutions-was-110/was_110_luci_pon_status.webp)

     1. Navigate to <https://192.168.11.1/cgi-bin/luci/admin/8311/pon_status> and, if asked, input your *root* password.
     2. From the __PON Status__ page, select the __Status__ tab.

-    <h4>Linux shell</h4>
+    <h5>from the Linux shell</h5>

     ``` sh
     pontop -b -g s